upalepu/iac/docs/Domains.md

 ## When using ***k8sgossip*** project

 If you don't have an external domain name or don't wan't to pay for it, you should use the ***k8sgossip*** project in ***iac***.
 This project sets up a Kubernetes cluster using the *Gossip* based protocol *[Weave Mesh](https://github.com/weaveworks/mesh)*.
 It allows you to play with Kubernetes without requiring an external domain name.
-It creates the cluster as *cluster.k8s.local*.
+It creates the cluster as *awsaccountalias.k8s.local*, where *awsaccountalias* is your AWS account login name.

 ## When using ***kubernetes*** project